*Peer Support Calls will be “sunsetting” on Thursday July 9th. They will “sunrise” again in the late summer/early fall – stay tuned!*

 - Wednesday, June 10th, 12:00 – 1:00 PM.
-Reopening RI for the Arts: Social Distancing.
-Facilitated by Randall Rosenbaum, RISCA, and Stephanie Fortunato, City of Providence Dept. of Art, Culture + Tourism (ACT); with special guest TBD.
+The Reopening Process for the RI Arts and Culture Community Facilitated by Randall Rosenbaum, RISCA, and Stephanie Fortunato, City of Providence Dept. of Art, Culture + Tourism (ACT); with special guest Ben Mays, Policy Advisor at the RI Executive Office of Commerce.
 Note: this call has different call-in credentials.
 Click here for call-in credentials and more details on the Reopening RI for the Arts calls.

-- Friday, June 12th, 9:30 AM – 10:30 AM.
+- *NEW TIME* Thursday, June 11th, 12:00 PM – 1:00 PM.
 Preparing for The ‘New Better’: Dismantling How Philanthropy is Done.
 Facilitated by Todd Trebour, with Nancy Wolanski from Grantmakers’ Council of Rhode Island.
 What do we need to survive and thrive together?
 How do we change the capitalist value of philanthropy while we engage with it?
 What infrastructure and resources would be required?
 What changes in values, mindset, and policy would need to be in place?

 To join the Zoom Meeting

 +19294362866,,314399924# US (New York)

 Dial by your location

 +1 312 626 6799 US (Chicago)